-"But disgust with the unmanly failure of the present administration I believe does not, and I know ought not to mean that the American people will vote in a spirit of mere protest.
-They ought not to, and I believe they will not be content merely for one equally timid, equally vacilsolve.
+"But disgust with the unmanly his ear to the ground all the time." failure of the present administration I believe does not, and I know ought pressed the opinion that the letter not to mean that the American people will vote in a spirit of mere protest.
+They ought not to, and I believe they will not be content merely to change the present administration for one equally timid, equally vacillating, equally lacking in vision, in would say Sherman or McCall would complished fact.
+Let us be the first moral integrity, and in high re-qualify in the last named class. nation to beat our swords into plowsolve.